 Mellins-Cohen Consulting

-Tasha Mellins-Cohen joined the scholarly publishing industry in 2001.
-She has held roles within learned societies and commercial publishers across operations, technology, editorial and executive functions.
-In 2020 she launched Mellins-Cohen Consulting in response to requests for help in developing and implementing learned society-appropriate OA business models.
-From 2022 she took over the running of COUNTER, the global standard for usage metrics, alongside her consulting work.
+Tasha Mellins-Cohen, Executive Director at COUNTER Metrics and Founder of Mellins-Cohen Consulting, joined the scholarly publishing industry in 2001.
+She has held roles within learned societies and commercial publishers across operations, technology, editorial and executive functions, while donating time to key industry initiatives and bodies such as UKSG, ALPSP and STM.
+In 2020 she started consulting in response to requests for help in developing and implementing OA business models in not-for-profit groups.
+In 2022 she stepped up from volunteer to Director at COUNTER Metrics, the standard for usage metrics, alongside her consulting work.

 Plenary 1.3 – Innovating to meet research community needs in an ever-changing, uncertain environment